-6.4 magnitude earthquake hits southern Turkey
+New Turkey earthquake leaves people trapped under rubble in Hatay

 Muna Al Omar, a local resident, told Reuters she was in a tent in a park in central Antakya when the earthquake hit.

-"I thought the earth was going to split open under my feet," she said, crying as she held her 7-year-old son.
+"I thought the earth was going to split open under my feet," she said, crying as she held her seven-year-old son.

 "Is there going to be another aftershock?" she asked.